lovelycam/writing/asyncApiCallsPython.md

 async with aiohttp.ClientSession() as session:
 ```

-You then make the network `get()` call.
-Assign the result to a variable called `response`.
+You then make the network `get()` call and assign the result to a variable called `response`.
 Consult the [OpenWeatherMap API](https://openweathermap.org/current#one) for information on the endpoint's parameters and possible values.

 ```python
 async with session.get(base_url + endpoint +